No coronavirus deaths reported in Palm Beach County for 3 days; state toll up 5

 Two of the 7 additional deaths are linked to South Florida, which accounts for 1,259 deaths for 55.7 percent of the state total though the population comprises 30 percent.

-The state positive test rate dropped one-tenth of a percentage point to 5.6 with the rate more than 10 percent for several weeks.
-The most recent positive daily rate was 2.8 percent compared with 2.4 percent Tuesday.
+The state positive test rate remained at 5.7 percent with the rate more than 10 percent for several weeks.
+The most recent positive daily rate was 3.4 percent compared with 2.4 percent Tuesday.

-The mortality rate involving positive cases is 4.4 percent in the state compared with 5.9 percent in the United States and 6.4 percent worldwide, which neared 348,000 and neared 5.6 million cases through Monday.
+The mortality rate involving positive cases is 4.4 percent in the state compared with 5.8 percent in the United States and 6.2 percent worldwide, which passed 350,000 and passed 5.6 million cases through Tuesday so far.
 Palm Beach County's rate was 5.8 percent, compared with Broward at 4.4 percent and Miami-Dade with 3.7 percent.
 With much fewer deaths, the mortality rate is 7.0 percent in St. Lucie, 7.6 percent in Indian River and 1.7 percent in Martin.

 The deaths in the state range from a 26-year-old man in Miami to 103-year-old women, one in Miami-Dade and one in Escambia.
-Ninety-three percent of the fatalities are 55 and older and 63 percent 75 and older in state data.
+Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older in state data.
 A smaller percentage of older people have tested positive -- 42 percent 55 and older and 14 percent 75 and older.
-At the other end of the age spectrum, there are 389 cases of infants to 4 years old and 828 among the 49,451 testing positive.
+At the other end of the age spectrum, there are 399 cases of infants to 4 years old and 841 among 52,170 testing positive.

+Palm Beach County's death count is higher than 17 states, including New Hampshire with 214.
+Oklahoma has 318.

-Through Monday, West Palm Beach leads Palm Beach County with 1,034 cases, followed by Lake Worth Beach with 939, Boca Raton with 602, Boynton Beach with 568, Delray Beach with 468 and Belle Glade has 354.
-The most cases on the Treasure Coast are in Port St. Lucie with 267.
+West Palm Beach leads Palm Beach County with 1,052 cases, followed by Lake Worth Beach with 980, Boca Raton with 605, Boynton Beach with 576, Delray Beach with 471 and Belle Glade has 358.
+The most cases on the Treasure Coast are in Port St. Lucie with 271.

 Palm Beach County has 5,429 cases out of 67,132 total tested, including 112 awaiting results, for 8.1 percent, not including those awaiting tests and inconclusive.
 Anything above 10.0 percent is considered out of "target range" by the health department.